 School Trip Fees

-Fees for compulsory school trips are covered by tuition.
+Fees for compulsory school trips are not covered by tuition.
 Optional school trip expenses will be borne by the parents.

 Public Examination Fees

 Examination fees for the IGCSE and IB programmes are not included in tuition fees and will be charged separately.